nikih94/iaq-arrs/README.md

 ## Reverse proxy

-The reverse proxy is used to access Sensors attached to remote networks. (mainly used for maintainance)
+The reverse proxy is used to access sensors attached to remote networks. (mainly used for maintenance)

 <br>
 Create the Sensor user on the Server